Updated: Jun 26, 2021

-Afro-dance is an exciting and powerful display of art through dance and with any field of art there are those that excel at it.
+Afro-dance is an exciting and powerful display of art through dance and with any field of art there are those who excel at it.
 We decided to talk to a few masterclass dancers who convey the beauty of Afro-dance and display the passion it takes to be a professional Afro-dancer.

 Today we’ll focus on Felix Yoofi Greene Anyinsah otherwise known as Yoofigreene!
-Ghanaian Afro Dancer, founder of dance with a purpose (DWP) in China and a key member of DWP in Ghana.
+A Ghanaian Afro Dancer, founder of dance with a purpose (DWP) in China and a key member of DWP in Ghana.
 If you are even remotely interested in Afro-Dance you would regularly see his videos as one of the top trending videos on Instagram.

 He has also worked with notable artists like Mr Eazi, Eugy, Teni the entertainer, Orezi and Victoria karmani.
-He also performed at one of the biggest cultural festivals-Afrochella in Ghana this December.
+He also performed at one of the biggest cultural festivals Afrochella in Ghana this December.

 We decided to approach this talented dancer to find out how he found the passion behind his craft, his view on the growth of Afrobeats dance as a profession and how he founded an afro-dance group and attracted a significant following in China - A country that knows next to nothing about African culture.